Carolyn Emerick writes about the history, myth, and folklore of Northwestern Europe.

 This view is strengthened by the Black Shuck’s tie to the Anglo-Saxon word scucca, the black dog’s sometime association with Wild Edric, and the fact that these legends also sometimes appear in Scandinavia.

-The black dog, as a subgroup of other spectral dog and hell hound legends, which can appear in a pack of dogs which sometimes fly, may also have derived from the ancient tales of the Wild Hunt.
+The black dog, as a subgroup of other spectral dog and hellhound legends, which can appear in a pack of dogs that sometimes fly, may also have derived from the ancient tales of the Wild Hunt.

 Variations of the Wild Hunt are found in both Celtic and Germanic mythology.
 But, it was especially prevalent in Germanic paganism where the hunt was led by the god Odin.